 Town CentreView Document

 When do they take effect?

-- You can read the 11th October 2017 Planning Committee Report and minutes confirming the making of the Article 4 directions and the Public Notice.
+- You can read the 11th October 2017 Planning Committee Report and minutes confirming the making of the Article 4 direction and the Public Notice.

-- The reasons for the Article directions are set out in more detail in the Newhaven Employment Land Review Update 2017 carried out by Lichfield’s Consultants.
+- The reasons for the Article direction are set out in more detail in the Newhaven Employment Land Review Update 2017 carried out by Lichfield’s Consultants.

-- You can view the areas affected by the Article 4 directions on the Schedule of Maps.
+- You can view the areas affected by the Article 4 direction on the Schedule of Maps.